 The World Languages and Cultures department offers first- and secondyear French, Spanish, German, Italian, Chinese and other courses needed to satisfy lower-division requirements for bachelor's degrees and to prepare transfer students for success in achieving their academic and professional goals.
-Students seeking a bachelor's degree in Chinese, French, German, Italian, Spanish or a related degree, or a teaching endorsement featuring world language, literature and culture studies are often best served by pursuing the Associate of Arts Oregon Transfer degree (AAOT).
-Students wishing to begin or continue study of a world language are encouraged to consult college catalogs and work closely with their advisors.
+Students seeking a bachelor's degree in French, Spanish, German, Italian, Chinese, or a related degree, or a teaching endorsement featuring world language, literature and culture studies are often best served by pursuing the Associate of Arts Oregon Transfer degree (AAOT).